 1. Base your first response on how your child asks

 If your child asks politely, praise your child for using good manners.
 This sends the message that you’ll always pay attention when your child uses good manners – even if you don’t always say ‘yes’.

 3. Pause and decide

-and come up with a solution you can both accept.
-Either way, consistent and fair responses from you will help your child learn how to ask for things positively and effectively.
+Often, you’ll be able to say yes.
+At other times, you might be able to negotiate with your child and come up with a solution you can both accept.
+Either way, consistent and fair responses from you will help your child learn the best way to ask for things.

 Give your reason first.
 If you’ve decided to say no, give your reasons first.
 This will help your child understand your decision.
 For example, ‘We don’t have time for a ride on the merry-go-round now.
 We’ll do it next time’.
 If children are feeling disappointed by the ‘no’, they might not take in the reason behind it.

-.
+‘No’ means ‘no’, not maybe.
 If you say ‘no’ then give in, children are likely to pester even harder next time, hoping to get lucky again.